Mandaline/music-in-translation/_data/blog/cine-y-libros.md

 (#1) Soler

 *Solía a caminar por el parque* expresses that this action was performed habitually or frequently in the past.
-It's possible to use the imperfect past tense to express something similar, but you would need a reference to time, for example: *Caminaba por el parque todos los mañanas*.
+It's possible to use the imperfect past tense to say the same, but a reference to time is needed, for example: *Caminaba por el parque todas las mañanas*.

+(#11) Animarse

+While this can be translated as "to feel like" or "to fancy" doing something, it also implies that the person has to be encouraged or compelled to do that thing. *Nadie se anima a dar su opinión :* No one dares to give their opinion.

+It's often used informally to see if anyone is up to do something.
+On a regional note, in Rio de la Plata Spanish, the accent falls on the last syllable of the verb: *¿Te animás a cantar?*